0745vipno-png/Office-microservices/README.md

 ## Safety Notes
 - <explicit boundaries>

+---

 This repository also includes example orchestration scripts demonstrating how multiple tools may be invoked together.
-These scripts are optional and provided for reference only.
+These scripts are provided for reference only and do not represent a required or recommended execution pattern.